bradclawsie/bloomfilter/README.md

 provides an explanation of what a bloom filter is.
 Essentially it is a probabilistic memebership function with good size characteristics.
-For example, we may wish to read in the words from the dictionary file and then test words that users enter to see if they are valid.
-The bloom filter can test this with over 99% accuracy using only 100k in a data structure.
+For example, we may wish to read in the words from the dictionary file into the filter.
+Over 99% of the words can be entered into the filter before a collision occurs.

 The approach in this package for hashing items into the filter is to obtain the 160 bit SHA1 hash of the original input item, which should give a good distribution.
 Then, this 160 bit